This website contains affiliate links. If you buy, you are supporting my work. Thanks!

 I realised that feeling good about yourself, (your self esteem), and feeling more in control of your life enables you to move forward and back to a normal life.
 This process begins with a test and correct diagnosis for depression and this will naturally lead on to reducing stress, building self esteem and building hope again.

-The biggest obstacles I found to overcoming depression were my resistance to getting help and admitting I needed it, the constant blaming of others or of situations in my life which were causes of the depression and my hopelessness.
+The biggest obstacles I found to overcoming depression were my resistance to getting help and admitting I needed it, the constant blaming of others or of situations in my life that were causes of the depression and my hopelessness.

 In short, if depression and low self esteem are making your life intolerable and miserable, I advise you to do what I did and get help now before it gets any worse.
 Not just for yourself, but also for the sake of those who love you and care about your happiness.